-Unsecured sites could be hazardous to members of the public, especially children, particularly with sites near parks, schools, homes or recreational areas.
-Children are unaware of the dangers of a construction site so keeping them out is key.
+Unsecured areas could be hazardous to members of the public, especially children.
+Children are unaware of the dangers so keeping them out and away from harm is key.

-A safe and secure site is more than just locking the gates.
+Being safe and secure is more than just locking the gates.
 Ask yourself the following questions:

-Make sure your site is securely fenced and all entrances are locked.
+Make sure the area is securely fenced and all entrances are locked.
 Ensure your fencing is a sufficient height, at least 2m.

 Is clear signage present to warn people of danger?